pmitros/cpsd-lottery/docs/schools/amigos.md

 ### How happy are families about the school, generally speaking?
 Any reasons for leaving?
 What are the most common problems parents give about your school?

-The number one reason for leaving is that parents priced out of Cambridge, followed by employment reasons or returning to a home country abroad.
+The top reason for leaving is that parents leave Cambridge (e.g. being priced out of Cambridge, employment reasons, returning to a home country abroad, or other reasons).
 One was home-schooled for religious reasons.

 ### Tips for new families